judeo-s/Petopia/README.md

 # Petopia

-**Petopia** is a web platform designed for pet adoption and sales, where users can browse available pets for adoption or sale.
+**Petopia** is a web platform designed for users to browse available perts for adoption or sale.

 ## Description